confluentinc/getting-started-guides/rest/README.md

 <section data-context-key="kafka.broker" data-context-value="local">

-Run the following commands in your command line terminal:
+Run the following command in your command line terminal, substituting the plaintext port(s) output when you started Kafka.

 ```sh file=getting-started-local.sh
 ```